 It’s hard to believe we’re more than half way through 2022!
 As the year moves on, AIM’s SWAT Team has been hard at work, investigating trafficking and other cases, assisting the local police in covert operations and arrests, and rescuing victims of trafficking.
 Despite setbacks, this team continues to persevere, bringing freedom and justice!
 In this update, see some different sides of the SWAT Team and how they have been at work this year.

 Most of the time, our case reports include details of a specific raid and how the survivor is being cared for in the aftermath.
-Because, at AIM, rescue is just the beginning of a survivor finding freedom.
-Support through the entire healing journey is still necessary for TRUE freedom to be realized.
+This is because, at AIM, rescue is just the beginning of a survivor finding freedom.
+Support through the entire healing journey is still necessary for true, lasting freedom to be realized.

-On the other hand, we typically mention that our Legal Team will represent survivors throughout the court proceedings.
+We typically mention that our Legal Team will represent survivors throughout the court proceedings.
 But what does that really mean?
-Our dedicated team of lawyers and victim advocates walk with survivors and, if applicable, their families to ensure justice is served.
-While, sometimes, these cases take a while to come to fruition, our team sticks with survivors and these cases until the end.
-Here are just a few examples of cases closed this year!
+Our dedicated team of lawyers and victim advocates walk with survivors to ensure that justice is served.
+While some cases may take a while to come to fruition, our team stands with survivors and these cases until the end.
+Here are just a few examples of cases closed in 2022:

 - A long-awaited trial brought justice to two suspects from a case in May of 2018!
 Both were found guilty and sentenced to 5 years in prison.